ropensci/roweb3/content/blog/2022-12-15-dynamite-r-package/index.md

 The actual estimation delegated to [Stan](mc-stan.org) using either [rstan](https://cran.r-project.org/package=rstan) (default) or [cmdstanr](https://github.com/stan-dev/cmdstanr) backend.
 The last arguments are passed to `rstan:sampling` which runs the Markov chain Monte Carlo for us.
-While `rstan` is the default backend as it is available at CRAN, we recommend more efficient `cmdstanr` or the latest development version of `rstan``, available at [Stan's repo for R packages](http://mc-stan.org/r-packages/).
+While `rstan` is the default backend as it is available at CRAN, we recommend often more efficient `cmdstanr` or the latest development version of `rstan``, available at [Stan's repo for R packages](http://mc-stan.org/r-packages/).

 Let's see some results:
 ```r